Voitheia/ACD2023WinIR/README.md

 ## Non-Executable Components

 ### Logging
 Logs are created to ensure that the code functioned properly.
-Logs are XOR'd to protect lab integrity (having logs would make the lab significantly easier)
+Logs are base64 encoded XOR'd to protect lab integrity (having logs would make the lab significantly easier)

 ### Admin password document
 List a few passwords that the administrator uses for other services, with one password that is reused for the administrator account